jpype-project/jpype/doc/dbapi2.rst

   :members:

 Cursors can act as an iterator.
-So to get the contents of table one could use code like:
+So to get the contents of a table one could use code like:

 .. code-block:: python